ctz/vulns/openssl-01/readme.md

 The requirements are that the polynomial is not irreducible, and that the base point is not uncompressed.
-The base point uncompression happens during parsing, and involves a call to the broken function `BN_GF2m_mod_inv` via `EC_POINT_oct2point`.
+The base point decompression happens during parsing, and involves a call to the broken function `BN_GF2m_mod_inv` via `EC_POINT_oct2point`.

 `dumb-server.py` is a trivial TLS server.
 Its sole purpose